NICMx/Jool/doc/usr/userspace-app.markdown

 The command will filter out the tables not mentioned in this list.

+About other parameters:

+* The application will attempt to resolve the name of the nodes talking in each session.
+Use `--numeric` to turn this behavior off.

 Examples:

 {% highlight bash %}
 # Display only the ICMP table.
+Do not query the DNS.
-jool --session --display --icmp
+jool --session --display --icmp --numeric
 # Same, shorter version.
-jool --session --icmp
+jool --session --icmp --numeric
 # Same, shorter+ version.
-jool -si
+jool -sin
 # We don't need every entry, just print the size of the database.
 jool --session --count
 {% endhighlight %}